jan-niklasml/lhm_actions/docs/actions.md

 - Build Docker images and push them to GitHub Container Registry
 - Create GitHub Releases
 - Build vitepress Documentation and deploy it to GitHub Pages
+- You can use CodeQL to identify vulnerabilities and errors in your code.
+The results are shown as code scanning alerts in GitHub.

 ## Usage